 - carries it in a container that has vents

 - doesn’t leave it in the sun or in hot water.

-Take the mouth guard along to your child’s dental visits to make sure it still fits correctly.
-Your child might need a new mouth guard when changes happen in their mouth – for example, when their adult teeth come through.
+Take the mouth guard to your child’s dental visits to make sure it still fits correctly.
+Your child might need a new mouth guard when changes happen in their mouth – for example, when adult teeth come through.

 Your child should wear the mouth guard during training sessions and match play if there’s a risk of knocks or falls.